On-Call / Emergency Procedures

 Important Phone Numbers:

 |Assistant Dean of Students||641-3151 or 641-3150|

 |Public Safety (641-3636)|

 The Dean on Duty will have the responsibility for notifying the following:

-International Student Advisor - where an international student is involved, the Dean on Duty will notify the and involve the International Student Advisor (or assistant) as needed.
+Center for International Education - where an international student is involved, the Dean on Duty will notify and involve the CIE Coordinator (or assistant) as needed.

 Campus Chaplain -- in cases of accidents, illnesses, or other cases where his or her services may be of help.

 The College Spokesperson -- who will release information to the press.